Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/grushkin-2017-writing-signed-languages-what-for-what-form/essay.md

 > what is signed writing for, and what form should it take?

+The article should be read in its educational and practitioner-facing context.
+It is trying to answer institutional questions about Deaf education and biliteracy, not only to produce a detached writing-systems typology.

 Its lasting value comes from taking the need for signed writing seriously.
 Grushkin does not argue that signed languages merely could be written in some abstract sense.
 He argues that they should be written, that objections to signed writing are weak, and that writing would materially benefit signed language communities in pedagogy, preservation, communication, and literacy.

 That is the article's central contribution.